iclaudiaadeline/ALU-sparse_matrix_formastive/README.md

 This project is Based on data structures and matrix operations using Python.

 ## 📌 Guiding through the whole process till it's finished
 You will be shown the existing files to perform operations on.
 NB. if you wanna choose Addition or Subtraction, you must choose matrix files with the same dimensions of row and columns.
-Those are either;** sparseMatrix1.txt to sparseMatrix2.txt** or matrixA.txt to matrixB.txt, otherwise you will see dimension error! and for multiplication only choose **sparseMatrix1 to sparseMatrix3.txt or sparseMatrix2.txt to sparseMatrix3 **
+For instances on Addition and Subtraction, try;**easy_sample_03_1.txt to easy_sample_03_2.txt** or matrix1.txt to matrix2.txt, otherwise you will see dimension error! and for multiplication only choose **easy_sample_03_2.txt to easy_sample_03_3.txt**